dstl/Stone-Soup/docs/source/auto_demos/Video_Processing.rst

 Download and store the video
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 First we will download the video that we will use throughout this tutorial.
 The code snippet
-shown bellow will download the video and save it your working directory as ``sample1.mp4``.
+shown below will download the video and save it your working directory as ``sample1.mp4``.

 ..
 GENERATED FROM PYTHON SOURCE LINES 83-94